omnistrate/saasbuilder/README.md

     ![Alt text](https://drive.google.com/uc?id=1N_COKw_GX9rwgpdLKWzrchaclfamK6JH "Copy App Password")

     8. Treat the app password like your regular password and store it securely.

+#### How do I resolve "node version not compatible" errors?

+Ensure that you have the correct Node.js version installed.
+SaaSBuilder requires Node.js version 20.11.1 as mentioned in the guide.
+You can check your current Node version by running node --version in your terminal.
+If the version is incorrect, download and install the correct version from Node.js [official website](https://nodejs.org/).

+#### What if my organization details do not appear correctly on the SaaSBuilder platform?

+Double-check that you've correctly updated your Omnistrate profile with your organization's details, including the description, support email, logo, and favicon URLs.
+These details are crucial for presenting your organization correctly to customers.
+Refer to the provided instructional video for guidance on updating these details on the Omnistrate platform.

+#### What should I do if I encounter issues deploying on the Omnistrate Platform?

+Review the deployment steps outlined in the [deploy section](#deploy-on-omnistrate-platform-and-configure-your-domain) to ensure all steps were followed correctly.
+If deploying with code customizations, ensure your forked repository is up to date and your Docker image is correctly built and pushed.
+For issues specific to the Omnistrate Platform, contact Omnistrate support for assistance.

+#### What to do if emails are not being sent to customers?

+Verify the configuration of your Google Account for sending out emails, ensuring that 2-Step Verification is enabled and an App Password is generated and used.
+Double-check the MAIL_USER_EMAIL and MAIL_USER_PASSWORD environment variables to ensure they match your Gmail account and App Password.

+#### How can I get more direct support or report an issue not covered by the README?

+If the README or existing issues do not cover your problem, open a new issue on the GitHub repository with a detailed description, steps to reproduce, environment details, and any necessary screenshots or videos.
+For direct support, contact Omnistrate support with your query.

 ## Contributing